 Having made all four songs during the period of October to January of last year, I had not yet been able to update my blog with what I done fully with Gloriana up to now.
 Since I needed to prioritise with creating the scores first at the time, and having November being the time I was diagnosed with Cancer.

-For the whole of Gloriana, I have created leitmotifs that develop over the course of the four films, Elizabeth’s leitmotif is the only one that does this, as she lives through the events that take place in each of the four songs, for the other two major character they appear in 3 or 2 out of the four songs.
+For the whole of Gloriana, I have created leitmotifs that develop over the course of the four musicvideos, Elizabeth’s leitmotif is the only one that does this, as she lives through the events that take place in each of the four songs, for the other two major character they appear in 3 or 2 out of the four songs.
 See below the leitmotifs are for the three major characters in the historic story.

 - Elizabeth I of Britain

+Later in the ‘To marry or not to marry?’ there is a instrumental Antiphonal (Call and Response) section between the Guitar and the Bass.
 The Bass part acts as the caller to the Guitar part, carrying a part of the aforementioned leitmotif, and keep the whole piece on the beat using the tonic note of the key.

 - Mary Queen of Scots